AI in Cybersecurity: The 2026 Guide to Agentic Defense

 - Exposure-aware prioritization

-- Goal: Fix what attackers can reach—now.
+- Goal: Fix what attackers can actually reach.
+Right now.

 - KPIs: % of fixes in top-quartile risk; median TTR down for those items.